alexfernandez/alexfernandez.github.io/2017/origins-language.md

 * two numerals that double as pronouns: 'one' (or 'me') and 'two' (or 'you'),
 * and six adverbs: 'down', 'up', 'here', 'near', 'out' and 'far'.

+Note that the language consists only of particles.
-Note that there are no content words: nouns, verbs or adjectives.
+There are no content words: nouns, verbs or adjectives.

 ### Samples